-Dr. Jenni Silberstein is a licensed psychotherapist and the owner of the Center for Creative Psychology, a private practice in Los Angeles which helps clients transform and thrive.
+Dr. Jenni Silberstein is a licensed psychotherapist and the owner of the Center for Creative Psychology, a private practice in Los Angeles which helps adults, teens and couples transform and thrive.
 Learn more about her practice at www.creativepsychology.com

-Not only is Dr. Jenni a psychotherapist, she is also a writer, artist, actor and meditation teacher, bringing mindful approaches to everything she does.
+Not only is Dr. Jenni a psychotherapist, she is also a writer, artist, meditation teacher and actor, bringing mindful approaches to everything she does.

 In The Zen of Jen play, the audience watches Dr. Jenni wrestle with multiple roles - mother, wife, psychotherapist and fictionalized clients - as she meditates in-between sessions and tries to make sense of a culture that fails to see or understand its inhabitants.

 The Zen of Jen play tries to make sense of our world by delivering zen-like, universal incantations throughout the performance, serving as spoken-word meditations that allow the audience to contemplate life's complexities.